The EBLM project XVI. Moderate spin-orbit misalignment of the low mass eclipsing binary EBLM J0021-16: Discussion

 \subsection{Obliquity Across the Spectrum of Mass Ratio}

 We provide the orbital period ($P_{\rm orb}$), secondary mass ($M_{B}$), projected obliquity $|\lambda|$ and true obliquity ($\psi$) for each EBLM system with a measured RM, including EBLM J0021-16 and the brown dwarf WASP-30, in Table \ref{EBLM Target Comp}.
 The projected obliquity in the table shows that the targets are mostly spin-orbit aligned.
-EBLM J0021-16 is the first of the EBLM sample where we can measure the true obliquity, $\psi$, owing to the clear star spot rotation in TESS photometry (Fig.~\ref{fig:PDCSAP vs SAP Transit}).
+EBLM J0021-16 is the first of the EBLM sample where we can measure the true obliquity, $\psi$, owing to the clear star spot rotation in TESS photometry (Fig.~\ref{fig:PDCSAP vs SAP Transit}), and can see that it is not as aligned as the small $\lambda$ would lead you to believe.

-In Fig. \ref{fig:lambda-q}, we show the projected and true obliquities from RM measurements for all giant planets, brown dwarfs, and stellar companions with $M_b > 0.7 M_{\rm J}$\citep{Southworth2011,Marcussen2022,Carmichael2025}.
+In Fig. \ref{fig:lambda-q}, we show the projected and true obliquities from RM measurements for all giant planets, brown dwarfs, and stellar companions with $M_{\rm b} > 0.7 M_{\rm J}$ \citep{Southworth2011,Marcussen2022,Carmichael2025}.
 The small mass ratios, concentrated around $q=10^{-3}$, are RM measurements of hot Jupiter obliquities.
 We can see that $\sim$ 1/3 of the population of hot Jupiters is misaligned \citep{Triaud2010, Winn2015}.
 For the systems whose primary star is cooler than the Kraft break ($\sim6250 \rm K$), which corresponds to stars with convective outer envelopes \citep{Kraft1967}, the secondary bodies tend to be more well-aligned.
 Above the Kraft break, stars have thinner convective envelopes, which is thought to be less efficient for tidal re-alignment, so the secondary bodies are more often misaligned.
 Alternatively, it has been proposed that gravity wave-driven dynamics could lead to differential rotation or spin-orbit misalignments in surface layers independently of tidal effects \citep[e.g.][]{Rogers2012}.

 Another trend that emerges from looking at the obliquity of systems with different mass ratios is that systems with larger mass ratios tends to be more aligned.
 This is likely caused by tides being more efficient with more massive secondary bodies.
 Indeed, Eq.~\ref{Realignment Eq} shows that the re-alignment time for convective envelope stars scales as $\tau_{\rm align,CE}\propto1/q^2$, and hence eclipsing binaries (high $q$) might be all aligned, whereas there is a spread for hot Jupiters. \citet{Zahn1977} also shows that the hotter stars, with radiative outer envelopes, have an even stronger relationship between the alignment timescale and mass ratio with host stars above $1.6M_\odot$: $\tau_{\rm align, RE}\propto1/(q^2(1+q)^{5/6})$.